Mpox control guideline

 Cases attending school and childcare settings should be escalated to NSW Health CD on call, in business hours via email and outside of business hours by phone call to the CD on call medical officer.

-Key surveillance objectives are to:
+Key surveillance objectives:

 • Identify and describe the epidemiology of mpox cases to inform public health interventions.